The physics of superconductor-ferromagnet hybrid structures: Introduction

 Further, the generation of the long-range triplet order parameter was predicted in structures with inhomogeneous magnetization or with non-collinear orientations of magnetization in different F-layers by Bergeret \textit{et al.} \cite{Bergeret2001} and Kadigrobov \textit{et al.} \cite{Kadigrobov2001} (see the review \cite{RevModPhys.77.1321} and references therein).

 Variety of systems exhibiting $\pi $-states includes planar SFS proximity effect structures, tunnel junctions with magnetic insulator or magnetically active interfaces and structures with the barriers containing more than one magnetic layer.
-Josephson effect in the junctions between unconventional superconductors with different types of magnetic barriers was studied theoretically by Tanaka and Kashiwaya \cite{TanakaKashiwaya1999, TanakaKashiwaya2000}.
+Josephson effect in the junctions between unconventional superconductors with different types of magnetic barriers was studied theoretically by Tanaka \textit{et al.} \cite{tanaka1999josephson, yokoyama2007theory}.

 In this review, we summarize the theoretical foundations governing the key physical phenomena in SF) hybrid systems, with particular emphasis on recent advances in several directions.
 First, we examine the superconducting proximity effect in SF structures, highlighting the penetration of superconducting correlations into the ferromagnetic region.
 Special attention is given to the oscillatory and damped behavior of the superconducting order parameter inside the ferromagnet, which underpins many of the emergent phenomena in SF systems.
 This process leads to distinctive spectral and transport features arising from the competition between superconducting pairing and spin polarization.